A Curry-Howard Correspondence for Linear, Reversible Computation: Technical Background

-Among the infinite derivations that {\mumall} offer we can look at the \emph{circular} ones: an infinite derivation is circular if it has finitely many different subtrees.
-The circular derivation can therefore be represented in a more compact way with the help of \emph{back-edges}: arrows in the derivation that represent a repetition of the derivation.
-Derivations with back-edge are represented with the addition of sequents marked by a back-edge label, noted $\vdash^f$, and an additional rule, $\infer[be(f)]{\vdash \Sigma}{}$, which represent a back-edge pointing to the sequent $\vdash^f$.
-We take the convention that from the root of the derivation from to rule $be(f)$ there must be exactly one sequent annotated by $f$.
+As mentioned earlier, {\mumall} allows us to build infinite derivations and the fragment of \emph{circular} proofs is of a special interest as it allows to be finitely represented and therefore subject to algorithmic treatment.
+We now introduce circular representations which provide a finite mean to deal with circular proofs with the help of \emph{back-edges}.
+Back-edges are arrows in the derivation that represent a repetition of the derivation as a (strict) sub-derivation.
+Derivations with back-edges are represented with the addition of sequents marked by a back-edge label, denoted $\vdash^f$, and an additional rule, $ $, which represents a back-edge pointing to the sequent $\vdash^f$.
+We take the convention that from the root of the derivation to rule $be(f)$ there must be \emph{exactly one} sequent annotated by $f$.

-\begin{exa} An infinite derivation and two different circular representations with back-edges.
+\begin{exa} An infinite derivation and three different circular representations with back-edges:

 \end{exa}